Get in Touch

 • IF node to detect changes

-• Notification via Telegram SMS Email
+• Notification via Telegram, SMS, or Email

 MODULE 5 Error Handling, Security and Best Practices